 - You can deduct salaries/wages and the associated payroll taxes as business expenses, which you can’t do with distributions

-- You can take advantage of business deductions for company contributions to retirement plans, group health insurance and Health Savings Accounts (HSA)
+- You can take advantage of business deductions for company contributions to retirement plans, group health insurance, and Health Savings Accounts (HSAs)

 - Paying wages shows company stability and increased creditworthiness